AckerlyXu/heima/articles/redis-cache/cache-administration.md

 * **Master** - When the master node is rebooted, Azure Redis Cache fails over to the replica node and promotes it to master.
 During this failover, there may be a short interval in which connections may fail to the cache.
 * **Slave** - When the slave node is rebooted, there is typically no impact to cache clients.
 * **Both master and slave** - When both cache nodes are rebooted, all data is lost in the cache and connections to the cache fail until the primary node comes back online.
-If you have configured [data persistence](/documentation/articles/cache-how-to-premium-persistence/), the most recent backup is restored when the cache comes back online, but any cache writes that occurred after the most recent backup are lost.
+If you have configured [data persistence](./cache-how-to-premium-persistence.md), the most recent backup is restored when the cache comes back online, but any cache writes that occurred after the most recent backup are lost.
 * **Nodes of a premium cache with clustering enabled** - When you reboot one or more nodes of a premium cache with clustering enabled, the behavior for the selected nodes is the same as when you reboot the corresponding node or nodes of a non-clustered cache.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Reboot is only available for Premium tier caches.
 >
 >